-Back in early 2012, Sideshow Collectibles announced a new line of Star Wars statues in the 1/5th scale that would be populated by characters from new and existing story lines and bring history, unique details and personal choices to each chosen character in order to elaborate on who they are and offer Sideshow’s own interpretations of what they have done outside of the Star Wars canon.
+Back in early 2012, Sideshow Collectibles announced a new line of Star Wars statues in the 1/5th scale.
+Characters from new and existing storylines would populate this line and bring history, unique details, and personal choices to each chosen character to elaborate on who they are and offer Sideshow’s interpretations of what they have done outside of the Star Wars canon.
 The announcement was met with both excitement and reservation.
 Many were excited to see what the Sideshow team would bring to the table given the artistic freedom to explore subjects and situations outside the Star Wars canon, others held reservation on how this new line would fit into their collections with a new scale that is neither the traditional 1/4 scale Premium Format, nor the 1/6 Scale Collectible Figure format.
 Today we review the first entry into the Mythos line of statues, the Sideshow Collectibles Darth Maul Mythos Statue which was released in March of 2013.

 Darth Maul is the main antagonist from Star Wars Episode I: The Phantom Menace and was considered to be one of the most powerful Sith Lords before being cut in half by Obi-Wan Kenobi on Naboo.
 It was later revealed that Darth Maul survives this encounter through his intense hatred which kept him alive.
 However, the events on which this Darth Maul Mythos statue are based upon occur far earlier and tell the story of how Darth Maul became to wield a dual-bladed Lightsaber.
 Darth Maul is sent by Darth Sidious to assassinate Jedi Master, Siolo’urmanka.
 During this encounter, Darth Maul loses to the Jedi Master who beats him with only his force imbued staff.
 It was after this defeat that Darth Maul decides to build his dual-bladed saber to use as an element of surprise during his second attempt at Siolo’urmanka’s life.
 At the second encounter, Siolo’urmanka again beats Maul and has him pinned with his staff at which point Maul activates his second blade which rips right through Siolo’urmanka’s chest killing him in the process.

 The first thing you will notice once you take the statue Styrofoam packaging out of the box is that sideshow omitted to include which side is up or down.
-I ended up getting it wrong the first time but thankfully I was careful enough that I didn’t end up breaking anything.
-For all those who do end up deciding getting this piece, look at the Styrofoam carefully, the side that has more grooves and indentations is the bottom part.
-The statue ships with 9 individual pieces, of which only 7 are used at a time.
+I ended up getting it wrong the first time, but thankfully I was careful enough that I didn’t end up breaking anything.
+For all those who do end up deciding to get this piece, look at the Styrofoam carefully, the side that has more grooves and indentations is the bottom side.
+The statue ships with nine individual pieces, of which only seven are used at a time.
 We have a very heavy base with the statue name and numbering on the bottom, Darth Maul’s body attaches to the base through a metal peg on his left foot which slides into a hole on the base.
 Unfortunately, while this does the job of holding the statue in place, it’s not exactly very stable.
-If you live in earthquake country as I do, you will definitely want to secure it further to the base with some earthquake putty as any kind of shaking will rattle the statue and potentially break it.
-You have a choice of two outstanding head sculpts one with a menacing look with an open mouth displaying Maul’s teeth, the other more tranquil.
+If you live in earthquake country as I do, you will want to secure it further to the base with some earthquake putty as any shaking will rattle the statue and potentially break it.
+What you have is a choice of two outstanding head sculpts one with a menacing look with an open mouth displaying Maul’s teeth, the other more tranquil.
 Both of these head sculpts are amazing and in my opinion look better than any other Sideshow Maul head sculpt.
 Both head sculpts attach to the top of the body through a large groove that also provides a magnetic grip to hold both heads securely in place.

-Once the body is positioned on the base and you have your selection of heads installed, you have the left hand which wields the dual saber.
-This is where you really start to question some of the design decisions with this piece.
+Once the body is positioned on the base, and you have your selection of heads installed, you have the left hand which wields the dual saber.
+At this point, you begin to question some of the design decisions with this piece.
 The heads which are heavy enough and go into a very large groove on the top of the statue and will never fall out of place have magnetic grips.
 The saber hand which is attached from the bottom up and has to battle gravity to stay in place has no such grip.
-It is only held into place by a metal peg on the arm that goes into the hand, as matter of fact my hand was so loose that it fell out on more than one occasion.
+It is only held into place by a metal peg on the arm that goes into the hand, as a matter of fact, my hand was so loose that it fell out on more than one occasion.
 I ended up putting a small amount of earthquake putty on the inside of the hand groove to hold it securely in place.
-The deployed sabers are made out of see through plastic and attach to the hilt through metal pins which you twist into place and are quite secure once in place.
-The final two pieces to this statue are the two right hands which again attach to the statue through a metal pin (no magnets), but these are a lot more secure in place than the saber hand though I would personally still feel a lot safer with a small amount of putty just so they don’t fall out and break while handling.
+The deployed sabers are made out of see-through plastic and attach to the hilt through metal pins which you twist into place and are quite secure once in place.
+The final two pieces to this statue are the two right hands which attach to the statue through a metal pin (no magnets).
+These are a lot more secure in place than the saber hand though I would personally still feel a lot safer with a small amount of putty so that they don’t fall out and break while handling.
 One hand is an open hand gesture as if Darth Maul is performing a Force push, the other, which ties in directly to the story above, is a hand holding the Siolo’urmanka’s Force imbued staff after Maul defeats him.
 All three attachable hand options are well crafted and look good on the statue.